dgtrabada/dgtrabada.github.io/docs/_sources/so/GNULinux/15_shell_scripting.rst

    -n Str1      # Returns true if the string is not null -z Str1      # Returns true if the string is null

+   #Ejemplo:
+   cadena="Hola"
+   if [ -n "$cadena" ]     #no olvidar ""
+   then
+     echo "La cadena no está vacía" else
+     echo "La cadena está vacía"
+   fi
+   La cadena no está vacía

 * Otras forma de hacer bucles